think-mm/enblog/input/posts/2022/09-12-happy-birthday-avijit-roy.md

 ![](../../images/dup/Avijit_bday_2022.jpg)

 We remember you.
-You live in the mind of every muktomona alive in this world!
+You live in the mind of every living muktomona in this world!